risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

 Before beginning on this section, make sure you have setup your environment according to the [README](./README.md).

-Note that in every new terminal you should run the following command to load the environment variables:
+Note that in every new terminal you should run the following command to load the environment variables and commands:
 ```bash
 source commands.sh
 ```